dillonbaxendell/ui-engineering-assessment/README.md

 ## Getting started
 - run `bash setup.sh`
-  - this will reinstall everything, overwriting data in the DB
+  - this will install the dependencies and create and populate the database
 - run `bash start_server.sh`
   - this will start both servers and should open the browser